 Former Navy Seal, Mark L’Hommedieu, 46, found himself in the remote Columbia River Gorge to help but instead took a bad spill on his dirt bike that thrust him 40 feet toward a ravine and into a creek.
 After he pulled himself from the water, it was his next action that is getting all the attention of survivalists around the world.

-It worked and Mark was able to hang in until backwoods hikers rans into him 24 hours later and signaled a rescue by climbing up to higher ground to reach 911.
+It worked and Mark was able to hang in until backwoods hikers ran into him 24 hours later and signaled a rescue by climbing up to the higher ground to reach 911.

 It got me thinking about my own survival instinct and training that kicked in while trapped in New Orleans during and after Hurricane Katrina.. and how that one experience has taught me to have some basics ready to go just in case.

 You know, you can be exposed to anything anytime, and if you don’t know how to deal with it and look after yourself, you’re toast!
 Hurricanes, tsunamis, falls, even radiation exposure where you can use equipment like a portable geiger counter for example.
 There is so many pieces of information where knowing them could save your life, so you have to make sure you pay attention to some survival tips in case of the worst.
 That’s why you’re reading this I’m sure!

 Here are my top 6 must-have items to have for surviving the unexpected in life.